ProxymanApp/atlantis/README.md

 ## How to use
 1. Install Atlantis by CocoaPod or SPM, then starting Atlantis

+By default, Bonjour service will try to connect all Proxyman app in the same network:

-- If you have only mac MacOS Machine that has Proxyman.
+- If you have only **ONE** MacOS machine that has Proxyman.
 Let use the simple version:

 ```swift
 import Atlantis